berwingan/berwingan.github.io/content/index.md

 ---
-title: Berwin's Digital Garden
+title: Porch  📖
 tags:
   - index
 ---
 Hi, I'm Berwin !
 Computer Science graduate with a minor in Sound and Music Computing from New York University Abu Dhabi.
-My interest lies in the intersection of 3D vision and Reinforcement Learning.
-My academic experiences include computational geometry, social choice theory and programmable logic controllers.
+This will be a digital garden where I post write up about projects or just notes about what I am currently learning.
+Feel free to browse around and contact me via wqg203@nyu.edu
 ## Current Interests
 - zk
 - distributed systems